andry2327/Computational-Intelligence/LABS/L02 - NIM-ES/README.md

 The following solution was developed together with [Lorenzo Tozzi](https://github.com/anubis09/Computational-Intelligence).

-Firstly we tried a few strategies, but we quickly realised that they weren't evolutionary strategies (#SECTION NAME).
+Firstly we tried a few strategies, but we quickly realised that they weren't evolutionary strategies (Other Strategies result in the notebook).
 We leave them here since at least they provide good results at playing Nim.
 # remember to write all not evolutionary strategy in another file, import it and then show the results.